Signed in as:

 He can be contacted at: email@example.com

 Due to space considerations, not all contributors can be listed on this page.
 Please refer to the actual publication for a full list of contributors.
-Please consider contributing source material to SavagePlanets.
-We can only do this with your help and support!
+Contributors who have been published in SavagePlanets multiple times, may have their name appear only the first time that they were published.

 Copyright © 2022-2023 SavagePlanets - All Rights Reserved.